rust-lang/book/2018-edition/src/ch03-00-common-programming-concepts.md

 r#match();
 ```

-You won't need raw identifiers often, but when you do, you *really* need them.
+You won’t need raw identifiers often, but when you do, you *really* need them.